-This beautiful trek crosses Egrisi mountains, which separate Svaneti from Samegrelo lowlands.
+This stunning trek crosses Egrisi mountains which separate Svaneti from Samegrelo lowlands.

 You will not come close to the highest mountains of Caucasus, but this small drawback is fully compensated by a very diverse environment.